wharton/django-cybersource-hosted-checkout/README.md

         course = Course.objects.get(course_code=form.cleaned_data['course_code'])

         # Create a transaction in the database before we pass to CyberSource;
-        # we will update this with the course on the return call from CyberSource
+        # we will update this with a timestamp on return from CyberSource
         transaction_uuid = uuid4().hex
         transaction = CyberSourceTransaction()
         transaction.transaction_uuid = transaction_uuid